stackbit-projects/oceanic-tulip-ef834/content/_index.md

     grid_items:
       - title: Rev. Roger Wagner
         subtitle: 'Pastor, Bayview Orthodox Presbyterian Church'
         content: "Pastor Wagner has been an ordained minister of the Orthodox Presbyterian Church for 40 years, serving the Bayview congregation since 1983.
-He is a graduate of Westmont College (B.A. in English), Westminster Theological Seminary[** **](https://twitter.com/)(M.Div.), and Westminster Seminary California (D.Min.).
+He is a graduate of Westmont College (B.A. in English), Westminster Theological Seminary (M.Div.), and Westminster Seminary California (D.Min.).
 He is the author of *Tongues Aflame*\_(Mentor, 2004) and numerous other articles and book chapters.
-He and his wife Sherry raised their three children in Chula Vista, and now enjoy visiting their families, including nine grandchildren, scattered from Chula Vista to Washington, D.C.\n\n\n[**Twitter**](https://twitter.com/)\n"
+He and his wife Sherry raised their three children in Chula Vista, and now enjoy visiting their families, including nine grandchildren, scattered from Chula Vista to Washington, D.C.\n\n[**Twitter**](https://twitter.com/)\n"
         image: images/avatar_2.jpg
         image_alt: Speaker 2 photo
         image_position: top